Reelpolitik: India election films get Bollywood vote | Malay Mail

 “What we have this year are quite a few films, some of which are biopics, that appear to be uncritical and unabashedly push the agenda of a particular party, its policies and political philosophies,” said reviewer Nandini Ramnath.

-The Accidental Prime Minister and Uri: The Surgical Strike are released today.
+The Accidental Prime Minister and Uri: The Surgical Strike are released on Friday.
 Films about the lives of two prominent politicians air later in January while a biopic on Prime Minister Narendra Modi is also in the works.

 The silver screen and politics have often intertwined in India.
 Many actors have become politicians while Bollywood has not shied away from tackling political issues in its plotlines.